Pádraig Cusack

 Pádraig Cusack (/ga/; born 16 March 1962) is an Irish theatre producer who has worked with the National Theatre of Great Britain, the Abbey Theatre Dublin, the NCPA Mumbai and numerous international festivals.

 Personal life

 The youngest son of the Irish actor Cyril Cusack and actress Maureen Cusack, he is the brother of actresses Niamh Cusack, Sinéad Cusack and Sorcha Cusack, and half-brother of Catherine Cusack.
 He has one brother, Paul Cusack (a retired television producer).
-He is married and has two daughters, Megan, an actress, who in 2020 joined the leading cast in the Netflix/BBC popular series Call the Midwife in the recurring role of Nurse Nancy Corrigan, and Kitty, a psychology graduate.
+He is married and has two daughters, Megan, an actress, who in 2020 joined the leading cast in the Netflix/BBC popular series Call the Midwife in the recurring role of Nurse Nancy Corrigan for 5 years while also establishing a stage career with the Abbey Theatre, Druid Theatre and the Royal National Theatre, and Kitty, a psychology graduate who has worked for Adelaide Festival since 2024.
 Two of his nephews are also actors, Max Irons and Calam Lynch.
 He lives in West Cork, Ireland.

 Education

 Cusack was educated bi-lingually in Irish and English, initially at Scoil Lorcáin in Monkstown, Dublin, and subsequently at Coláiste Eoin, Booterstown, County Dublin.
 Pádraig was a Taylor Exhibition music scholar at Trinity College Dublin, before winning a scholarship to train at the Royal Northern College of Music to be a professional cellist.
 In 1995, he returned to education to take a post-graduate degree in business at University College, Cork.